schmidsi/yearn-vaults-v2-subgraph/README.md

 - **yarn deploy:fantom**: build the subgraph.yaml file, and deploy it on the Fantom network.
 - **yarn deploy:mainnet**: build the subgraph.yaml file, and deploy it on the mainnet Ethereum network.
+- **yarn deploy:arbitrum**: build the subgraph.yaml file, and deploy it on the Arbitrum network.

 > We don't support Ethereum testnets at the moment.